 Diversify broadly.
 As you can see from the Vanguard example above, index funds can provide exposure to an entire market with a single investment.
 This sort of broad diversification has been called investing’s only free lunch, because it gives you the same expected return as a handful of individual stocks, but with far less stomach-churning volatility.

 Reduce risk.
 In economics class, you learn about two types of risk: systematic and unsystematic.
 Systematic risk is the uncertainty of the overall market.
 If you invest in stocks, you can’t get away from that.
 Unsystematic risk is the uncertainty that comes with owning any one individual company.
 Index funds allow you to diversify away this unsystematic risk.
 That means that not only will you have a less volatile portfolio, but also you won’t get badly hurt if one or two individual companies get into financial trouble.

 Avoid behavioral mistakes.
 Yes, mistakes happen when owning index funds.
 But individual stocks tend to exacerbate behavioral problems.
 You may become too attached to an individual stock, leading you to invest too much and to ignore signs of trouble.

 Save time.
 When you try to beat the market by picking individual stocks, you’re competing against the world’s best investors and fastest computers.
 To find a winner, you’ll have to devote considerable time to research—and, even then, you need to hope you get lucky.
 Want to save time and avoid headaches?
 Consider using a few index funds to invest your money across the globe.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
 Ross’s previous articles include Seeking Certainty, Spending Happily and Picture This.
 Follow Ross on Twitter @RossVMenke.